vastsoun/newton-usd-schemas/README.md

 python -m venv .venv
 source .venv/bin/activate
 pip install newton-usd-schemas
+pip install usd-core  # or any other USD runtime
 ```

 At runtime, simply import the module to register the schemas with OpenUSD.